blukatdevelopment/UnchainedWorldsOld/character_creation/classes/lycanthrope.md

 ### Controlled Shift
 You've learned to control your shift into your beast form.
-You may use your bonus action to willingly transform into your lycanthrope form.
-You remain in that state for 1 minute, after which you must make a DC 12 wisdom saving throw to exit it.
-If you fail the save, the controlled shift becomes an uncontrolled shift.
-You can use this ability a number of times indicated in the shifts column of the lycanthrope table.
-You restore all your shifts on a partial or full rest.
-As a reaction when an unwilling shift is triggered, you may expend a shift in order to take control of yourself.
+You may use your bonus action to expend a hit die and shift at will.
+When you shift this way, you are in full control of yourself.
+That control lasts for 1 minute.
+When this time runs out, you may succeed a DC 12 wisdom save in order to maintain control and either remain in a controlled shift, or transform back into your humanoid form.
+If you fail this save, you lose control and your shift becomes an uncontrolled shift.

 #### Tough hide
 You have resistance to non-magical and non-silvered slashing, piercing, and